Advising Family Office Clients on Recurring Legal, Tax and Business Issues

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss legal issues attendant with advising family offices established typically by high net worth individuals and families.
+This CLE course will discuss legal issues attendant with advising family offices established typically by high net worth individuals and families.
 The program will discuss the Investment Adviser Act as well as employment and executive compensation, and U.S. and foreign income tax issues.

 - Family offices: types and structures